How to Fast: A Biblical & Biological Guide

 Fasting is a tool of diminishment.
 John the Baptist said, “He must increase, but I must decrease” (John 3:30).
 Fasting is the physical enactment of that decree.
 By decreasing the energy we spend on digestion and the pursuit of food, we increase our capacity for spiritual focus.

-Phase 1: Preparation (Day 0)
+Phase 1: Preparation (Fasting Protocol)

 A successful fast begins before the sun goes down on your last meal.
 Jumping into a multi-day fast without preparation is a recipe for physical misery and spiritual distraction.